praxes/praxes/doc/api/io/spec.rst

 The :mod:`spec` module provides an interface to data stored in files created by Certified Scientific's "spec" program.

-Files are opened using the the :func:`open` function, which returns a read-only dictionary-like interface to the scans contained in the file::
+Files are opened using the :func:`open` function, which returns a read-only dictionary-like interface to the scans contained in the file::

    >>> from praxes.io import spec